32-Year-Old Linebacker – Free Agent

 Dannell Ellerbe Contract Information:

-Agreed to a five-year, $35 million contract with the Dolphins in March of 2013.
+Signed a contract with the Eagles in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Dannell Ellerbe – simply subscribe now.